ks-official-Sahan/Learn-Prisma/README.md

 # Prisma Demo

-Prisma Integration Demo by Sahan Sachintha using typescript and nodejs
+Prisma Integration Demo with MySQL (Relational Databases) by Sahan Sachintha using typescript and nodejs

 ## Getting Started